Dry Eye Diagnosis and Treatment

 Relief from these symptoms is possible!
 If you have been experiencing dry eye symptoms, our optometrists at Omaha Primary Eye Care are here to help.

 How is dry eye diagnosed?

 A comprehensive eye exam is the first step in diagnosing dry eye.
 During this exam, your doctor will be able to get a full picture of your eye health.
 Your doctor will perform more tests if dry eye is suspected.
 These tests can include examining your tear quality, volume, and evaporation rate.
 The chemical composition of your tears may also be assessed.
 Once a better picture of the condition is gained along with an assessment of the severity, we will determine the appropriate next steps for treating your dry eye syndrome so you can experience relief from your symptoms.

 What are the treatment options for dry eye?

 Treatment options for dry eye can vary.
-At Omaha Primary EyeCare, our doctors utilize LipiFlow, or the LipiFlow Thermal Pulsation System, to treat dry eye caused by Meibomian gland dysfunction (MGD).
+At Omaha Primary EyeCare, our doctors utilize LipiFlow® and OptiLight to treat dry eye caused by meibomian gland dysfunction (MGD).

 LipiFlow® Thermal Pulsation System

-Your doctor will place activators, which are dome-shaped, single-use sterile devices, on your eyes, and using what’s called Vector Thermal Pulsing technology, these activators will send heat into the glands inside your eyelids.
+Your doctor will place activators, which are dome-shaped, single-use sterile devices, on your eyes.
+Then, using what’s called Vector Thermal Pulsing technology, these activators will send heat into the glands inside your eyelids.
 You will feel a gentle, warm, pulsing sensation.
 Many patients have described the experience as feeling like a massage for the eyes.

 After treatment is completed, you can resume normal activities right away.